 We are a resource organization dedicated to providing the strategic, “how-to” information small business owners need to become more productive and more profitable.
 We also provide information that helps owners connect with resources within the business community that can help them grow.
 We deliver that information through a variety of media products and other channels easily accessible to business owners.

-If you’re a business owner who’s “thinking bigger” and need information about growing your business, please check out these resources while you’re visiting our website:
+If you’re a business owner who’s “thinking bigger” and needs information about growing your business, please check out these resources while you’re visiting our website:

 - Thinking Bigger Business magazine (monthly)